 Then something marvellous happened.
 The old ladies seated behind him repeated my destination loudly (‘something-something-something Gąsawa!‘) and the driver gave me my ticket.
 To this day I still have no idea what they did differently.

-Arrive at the right time, like I did, and one will be able to catch the narrow gauge train that runs between Biskupin and Żnin.
-I guess it would interest rail travel geeks but it was also a novelty to me.
-An open broadsheet would cover the width of the track, and I had never seen anything like it.
+Arrive at the right time, as I did, and one will be able to catch the narrow gauge train that runs between Biskupin and Żnin.
+An open newspaper would cover the width of the track, and I had never seen anything like it.
 That’s something for rail travel geeks to note.

 The museum grounds were really pleasant to walk around, with plenty of shade under the trees and the thatched-roof buildings that housed the gift shop and the food stands.
 There were several young Polish families around; if I had ended up at a zoo by mistake I would not have known the difference.

 It was possible to climb and walk along the ramparts, while the inside of the houses was filled with tools and natural materials to resemble what it may have looked like.
-After weeks where I’d sometimes slept on dodgy surfaces, they looked quite comfortable, and they had the benefit of being all-natural.
-The only plastic was in the panels that described the discovery of the site in the 20th Century.
+After weeks where I’d sometimes slept on dodgy surfaces, they seemed comfortable.
+They also had the benefit of being all-natural.
+The only plastic you could find was in the panels that described the discovery of the site.

 It was quite clear that the reconstruction was only a partial one, so as to showcase the remains of the original settlement.
 Inside the air-conditioned gallery, there is a model of what the place may have looked like.
 Other exhibits traced the history of the area, from the time the Lusatians settled there up to the Middle Ages.
 They displayed tools, ornaments and bones that were discovered on the site (and plenty more models).